Behavior Management in the Classroom: Guide for Teachers

 My experiences working in the homes has opened my eyes to many situations.
 I completely understand why some kids struggle to behave well each day.

 Some live in survival mode.
-Others aren’t treated very well.
+Others aren’t treated well.

 Some experience pain or emptiness which is confusing for them.